jonathaneunice/textdata/README.rst

     :alt: Supported implementations
     :target: https://pypi.python.org/pypi/textdata

-It's very common to need to extract text or text lines from within program source.
-The way Python likes to have its text indented, however, means that there will often be extra spaces appended to the beginning of each line, as well as possibly extra lines at the start and end of the text.
-They're there to make things look and work right in the program source, but they're not useful in the resulting data.
+It's very common to need to extract data from program source.

+The problem is that the Python likes to have its text indented means that literal data would often have extra spaces and lines that you really don't want.
+This drives many developers to drop in Python ``list`` data structures but that's tedious, more verbose, and often less legible.

+``textdata`` makes it easy to have clean, nicely-whitespaced data specified in your program, but to get the data that you want without extra whitespace cluttering things up.
+It's permissive of whitespace needed to make the program source look and work right, yet doesn't require that they they be seen in the resulting data.

 Python string methods give easy ways to clean this text up, but it's no joy reinventing that particular text-cleanup wheel every time you need it--especially since many of the details are nitsy, dropping the code down into low-level constructs rather than just "give me the text!"
+And because the details can be a little tricky and frustrating, it's good to not just whip up some routine *a la carte*, but to use well-tested code.

 This module helps clean up included text (or text lines) in a simple, reusable way that won't muck up your programs with extra code, and won't